-The purpose of the "Cloud First" project is to apply all the cloud knowledge we have taught by Professor Hertzberg.
+The purpose of the "Cloud Second" project is to continue apply all the cloud knowledge we have taught by Professor Hertzberg after the project "Cloud First".
 After learning all the cloud knowledge from class such as identify cloud types, atmospheric stability and skew-T plot, the cloud first is our firs chance to photography the cloud and utilize the atmospheric information.